hasura/graphql-engine/docs/graphql/core/auth/authorization/basics.rst

   :alt: Understanding access control in Hasura

 This query returns the right set of results by defining the requirements for columns and rows in a given table.
-Hasura's rule-based access control works similary - you define the following permissions for a combination of **role**, **table** and **action** (*insert, update, select and delete*):
+Hasura's rule-based access control works similarly - you define the following permissions for a combination of **role**, **table** and **action** (*insert, update, select and delete*):

 **Row-level permissions**